KenKundert/nestedtext/doc/alternatives.rst

 .. collapse::
-    Support for non-string types creates the requirement for quoting and escaping, and ultimately leads to either verbosity (JSON) or ambiguity (YAML).
+    Support for non-string types creates the requirement for quoting and escaping, and ultimately leads to either clutter (JSON) or ambiguity (YAML).

     Every additional supported data type brings a challenge; how to unambiguously distinguish it from the others.
 The challenge is particularly